 1. When is the best time to visit Burgundy?

-Spring and fall are ideal — think golden vineyards, mild weather, and the magic of harvest season.
+Spring and autumn are ideal — think golden vineyards, mild weather, and the magic of harvest season.

 A Sensory Journey Through France’s Heartland